-Because they are part of the Proposed Action and represent new sensitive receptors themselves, a separate evaluation was conducted for the proposed Memorial area, and park and open spaces.
+Because they are part of the Proposed Action and represent new sensitive receptors themselves, a separate evaluation was conducted for the proposed Memorial, parks and open spaces, museum, and performing arts center at the Project Site.
 As mentioned earlier, the Project Site experienced high noise levels, prior to September 11, 2001, which are considered to be typical for an urban environment.
-This condition continued into 2003, when noise levels measured at all receptor locations during peak hours exceeded 65 dBA (see Table 15-5).
-It is also noted that two locations (Sites 23 and 24) within the proposed Memorial area are projected to have had 67 dBA levels prior to September 11.
+This condition continued into 2003, when noise levels measured at all receptor locations during peak hours exceeded 65 dBA (see section 15.2).
 Because the area at and adjacent to the Project Site would continue to be part of one of the largest central business districts in the United States, high noise levels attributable to mobile sources would be expected with or without the Proposed Action in the future.

-Noise levels at outdoor street level areas of the proposed Memorial in 2009 could be up to 68 dBA (see Table 15-6) and would not change from those anticipated without the Proposed Action.
-The noise levels at-grade at Wedge of Light Plaza (Site 14), Liberty Park (Site 7), and within the Memorial (Site 23 and 24) would range between high 60s and mid-70s in 2009.
+Noise levels at outdoor below-grade areas of the proposed Memorial in 2009 could be up to 68 dBA (see Table 15-6) and would not change from those anticipated without the Proposed Action.
+The noise levels at-grade at Heroes Park (Site 4), Wedge of Light Plaza (Site 14), museum (Site 23), and part of the Memorial (Site 23 and 24) would range between high 60s and mid-70s in 2009.
 Noise levels would be similar to those under pre-September 11 conditions, when they already exceeded the CEQR guideline levels, and would be similar to noise levels at public spaces such as City Hall Park, Bowling Green Park, and Battery Park.